Fugitive militant arrested 'with fake beard'

 Italian Cesare Battisti is wanted for four murders in Italy during the 1970s, which he denies committing.

-Battisti spent years in Brazil as a refugee, backed by former left-wing President Luiz Inacio Lula da Silva.
+Battisti spent years in Brazil as a refugee, backed by former left-wing President Luiz Inácio Lula da Silva.

 But far-right President Jair Bolsonaro, who took office on 1 January, had pledged to send him back to Italy.